Amber chess tournament: Melody Amber 1992

 The first tournament was played from 3 to 13 February 1992 in Roquebrune-Cap-Martin as a double round robin competition of rapid chess.
 The first round-robin was won by Viswanathan Anand, undefeated with a score of 8/11, closely followed by Vassily Ivanchuk with 7.5 points.
 In the second half of the tournament, Victor Korchnoi appeared the strongest with 7/11.
 Anand lost three games (including his final round game with white against Larsen), which allowed Ivanchuk to take over the lead in the very last round.
 Ivanchuk scored a total of 14/22.
 Anand finished second with 13.5 points, while Anatoly Karpov, Victor Korchnoi and Ljubomir Ljubojević shared third place with 12.5/22.
 Remarkable was the participation of 15-year-old Judit Polgár, who finished 10th.
-The oldest player in the field was Korchnoi at age of 61, while prize money totalled US$100,000 with US$20,000 for the winner.
+The oldest player in the field was Korchnoi aged 61, while prize money totalled US$100,000 with US$20,000 for the winner.

 A separate Blitz tournament, with the same participants plus Larry Christiansen and Susan Polgar, was played on 7 February.
 Ljubojević won with a score of 10/13.